 You may not know this, but there is a high chance that you are unleashing a world of damage on your hair while brushing and drying it.
 Here are a few things you need to keep in mind once you step out of the shower:

 - Use a microfiber towel: Pre-dry your hair with a microfiber towel once you step out of the shower.
 Avoid using a terrycloth towel as it can tangle your hair too much, increase frizz, and cause it to break.

 - Avoid blow drying: The heat from blow dryers damages your hair just as much as heat styling tools do.
 It is best to apply a leave-in conditioner all over your damp hair and let it air-dry.

 - Blow dry only after your hair is partially dry: If you absolutely cannot stop using a blow dryer, make this one simple adjustment.
 Blow dry your hair once it is 70% dry.
 This gives time for your hair cuticles to close up and will reduce the heat damage.

 3. Tips For Brushing Your Hair

-- Detangle in the shower: Detangle your hair in the shower with a wide toothed comb while there’s conditioner in it.
+- Detangle in the shower: Detangle your hair in the shower with a wide-toothed comb while there’s conditioner in it.
 This is when your hair is soft and malleable, thus making it easier and less painful to detangle it.

-- Detangle from the ends to the scalp: You may not know this, but detangling your hair from roots to ends can create more knots and ultimately lead to more breakage.
+- Detangle from the ends to the scalp: You may not know this, but detangling your hair from the roots to the ends can create more knots and ultimately lead to more breakage.
 The correct way to go about it is to start a few inches above the ends and brush downwards, slowly working your way up to the scalp.